 Microwave-baked apples come out tender and appetizing, but quite different from oven baked.
 Juices don’t evaporate from the dish; the apples don’t cook down much; and they keep more of their color than oven baked.

 Some apples are definitely better for baking whole than others.
+Honeycrisp, shown here, are wonderful for baking because they retain their color and shape well.
 Some comparison pics, here, show how several different varieties can come out.
-Besides the ones recommended below, check out the results of my side-by-side apple testings here.
+Check out the results of my extensive side-by-side apple testings here.

 To ensure that all the apples are done at the same time, choose ones that are all the same size.
 Microwaving time will depend not only on apple size and variety but wattage of your oven.
 If you decide to reduce the total number of apples be sure to also reduce the baking time.